jimeelicious/crclCalculator/README.md

 curl -L https://goo.gl/9tVe59 -o ~/Desktop/CrCl.command && chmod u+x ~/Desktop/CrCl.command
 ```

 3. That's it!
 It's on your desktop now.
+- You can now close the installation terminal window.
-You can move this file to your "Applications" folder or anywhere you'd like.
+- Also, you can move the calculator from your desktop to your "Applications" folder or anywhere you'd like.

 ### <img src="https://cdn4.iconfinder.com/data/icons/proglyphs-free/512/Linux_-_Tux-128.png" width="20">   Linux
 1. Fire up terminal shell with `CONTROL` + `ALT` + `T`.

-2. Copy and paste this code in terminal, and hit enter:
+2. Copy and paste this code in terminal, and hit `Enter`:
 ```
 curl -L https://goo.gl/9tVe59 -o ~/crcl.sh && chmod u+x ~/crcl.sh
 ```